Roasted Pumpkin with Feta

 About this recipe

-Let’s be honest: roasted pumpkin with feta is not a French classic.
-You won’t find it in Escoffier, and your average Parisian bistro is not serving it.
-It is much more at home in modern Australian or Middle Eastern cooking, where the combination of sweet roasted squash, salty cheese, and warm spices has been a staple for years.
-But it works beautifully with French flavours, and that is reason enough to make it.
+It’s true, roasted pumpkin with feta is not a French classic.
+Escoffier didn’t write about it, and it’s not turning up on many French menus either.
+It’s more at home in modern Australian or Middle Eastern cooking, where sweet roasted squash, salty cheese, and warm spices have been friends for a long time.
+But it happens to sit very comfortably with French flavours too, and that’s more than enough reason to make it.

 The French relationship with courges

-The French have been roasting courges, their word for squash and pumpkin, for centuries.
-In Provence particularly, where olive oil and dried herbs are practically law, roasted vegetables are a cornerstone of the cooking rather than a side thought.
-The courge musquée de Provence, a traditional variety with deep orange flesh and a nutty sweetness, has been grown in the south of France for generations.
-It appears in gratins, soups, tarts, and simply roasted with olive oil and thyme on autumn tables across the region.
+The French have been roasting “courges” which is their catch‑all word for squash and pumpkin, for a very long time.
+In Provence especially, where olive oil and dried herbs are almost a way of life, roasted vegetables are central to the table rather than an afterthought.
+The courge musquée de Provence, with its deep orange flesh and nutty sweetness, has been grown in the south for generations and turns up in gratins, soups, tarts, and simply roasted with olive oil and thyme on autumn tables.

 Where the feta pumpkin combination comes from

-The roasted pumpkin feta pairing is a modern Mediterranean crossover.
-While the French would traditionally reach for goat cheese or Gruyère alongside roasted squash, the principle is identical: sweet vegetable, salty cheese, aromatic herbs.
-Feta brings the same contrast that goat’s cheese does, the sharpness and salt cutting through the natural sweetness of the pumpkin.
-The difference is in the texture.
-Feta crumbles and partially melts over the warm pumpkin rather than running, which gives you distinct pockets of salty cheese against the soft flesh rather than a uniform coating.
+Pumpkin with feta is a more recent Mediterranean crossover.
+A French cook would traditionally reach for goat cheese or Gruyère with roasted squash, but the idea is the same: sweet vegetable, salty cheese, plenty of French herbs.
+Feta gives a sharper, salty contrast than goat cheese, cutting neatly through the sweetness of the pumpkin.
+The difference is in the way it behaves in the oven.
+Feta softens and partly melts, but it keeps its shape, so you end up with little bursts of salty cheese against the soft pumpkin rather than one smooth, melted layer.

 Cutting the pumpkin